yugabyte/yugabyte-db/docs/content/v2.12/explore/ysql-language-features/going-beyond-sql/follower-reads-ysql.md

 ### Read from follower conditions

-- If the follower’s safe-time is at least `<current_time> - <staleness>`, then the follower may serve the read without any delay.
+- If the follower's safe-time is at least `<current_time> - <staleness>`, the follower may serve the read without any delay.

-- If the follower is not yet caught up to `<current_time> - <staleness>`, then the read will be redirected to a different replica transparently from the end-user.
+- If the follower is not yet caught up to `<current_time> - <staleness>`, the read will be redirected to a different replica transparently from the end-user.
 The end user may see a slight increase in latency depending on the location of the replica which satisfies the read.

 ### Read-only transaction conditions